sweng-epfl/public/project/bootcamp/Intro.md

 In *Language* select **Java**, and in *Minimum SDK* select **API 24: Android 7.0 (Nougat)**, then click "Finish".
 After a bit of time, you should see Android Studio open up with a number of files created for this project.

+> [!NOTE]
-> :information_source: You can always change the minimum SDK later if you need to, but please keep in mind that not all devices have the latest version of Android.
+> You can always change the minimum SDK later if you need to, but please keep in mind that not all devices have the latest version of Android.

+> [!NOTE]
-> :information_source: You can pick **Kotlin** as a language if you'd like.
+> You can pick **Kotlin** as a language if you'd like.
 Your entire team must agree on which language you will use for the project.

 This is a good time to open a file explorer and look at all the files that have been created, since you anyway have to wait until Android Studio has finished indexing files, which the progress bar at the bottom-right of the window indicates.